kvbc/char/README.md

 [//]: https://i.imgur.com/zXFFMuJ.png
 ![](https://i.imgur.com/zXFFMuJ.png)

 Char is an esoteric stack based programming language, which commands are single characters.
-The language was designed to be fast and simple.
+The language was designed to be simple.

 ___